ralph-groupscholar/groupscholar-outreach-response-tracker/ralph-progress.md

 ## 2026-02-08
 - Extended the follow-up queue command with channel filtering and result limits for targeted outreach lists.
 - Updated README examples to reflect the new queue options.

+## 2026-02-08
+- Added a triage command to surface scholars with repeated unanswered outreach attempts in a recent window.
+- Expanded CLI usage + README with triage workflow and added a parsing test for negative inputs.